CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/MessageTypes.rst

   that the client will be billed as :term:`fred:amountType`.

 .. code-block:: xml
-   :caption: Example of a notification about the request usage
+   :caption: Example of a notification of request usage

    <?xml version="1.0" encoding="UTF-8"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"